Delaware Valley Preparing For Major Winter Storm Expected To Slam Region Beginning Sunday

 PHILADELPHIA (CBS) — The Delaware Valley is preparing for a major winter storm, a system that is forecast to dump heavy snowfall across much of the region.
-A Winter Storm Warning will be in effect for Philadelphia and its surrounding counties, Berks County and the Lehigh Valley beginning on Sunday.
+A Winter Storm Warning is in effect for Philadelphia and its surrounding counties, Berks County and the Lehigh Valley.

 The usual preparations are underway in the area, from treating the roads to getting the rock salt ready.